top of page

 A. There is no formulaic or typical answer to this question.
 It depends on the intent for coaching and what results are sought and achieved, as well as what else the process reveals, uncovers, and opens up.
 The need and length of coaching is determined by/with the client in collaborative agreement.
 While it depends on your goals, resources (inner and outer), readiness, and relative clarity, we know that for most people behavior change, personal transformation, and forming new habits can take a fair bit of time and committed effort.
 Coaching can help people make the most of that time with optimal efficiency, commitment, supportive reinforcement, and success.
 Often, at least three months of weekly coaching is recommended, but a lot can happen in a single coaching conversation to move things forward as well; other times, the coaching process may be extended for as long as desired with ever greater targets, desires, needs, and compounding success.
 In this respect, coaching is highly individualized, and the time it takes can vary considerably.
 For some a single session may be enough (more focused issues around health behavior change and career exploration, for example, tend to see more rapid results), for others it may be an ongoing supportive partnership (transformational, growth and development oriented life coaching) lasting for years.

-Q. I’m looking for self-coaching resources and fun things like delicious recipes, exercise tools, guided meditations (with clear instructions), practical education and training, relaxation methods, and so forth.
+Q. I’m looking for self-coaching and self-help resources and fun things like delicious recipes, exercise tools, guided meditations (with clear instructions), practical education and training, relaxation methods, and so forth.
 Do I have to wait for some kind of newsletter from you to get access to things like that?
-What do your Links and Resources include?
+I am also not sure I can afford coaching right now.
+What do your Links and Resources include that can get me started?

 Q. Where are your forms located, such as the intake or assessment forms?